elleem/reading-notes/401/reading09.md

 Describe the Python statistics module and give an example of a function within the module that can be used to perform a common statistical operation.

-Library that provides a set of function for performing basic statistical operations on numerical data.
+Library that provides a set of function for performing basic statistical operations on numerical data, at the level of graphing and scientific calculators.

 data = [10, 20, 30, 40, 50]